anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 BRSKI-AE is intended to be used in situations like the following.

-* pledges and/or the target domain reusing an already established certificate enrollment protocol different from EST, such as CMP.
+* Pledges and/or the target domain reuse an already established certificate enrollment protocol different from EST, such as CMP.

-* scenarios indirectly excluding the use of EST for certificate enrollment, such as:
+* The application scenario indirectly excludes the use of EST for certificate enrollment, for reasons like these:
-  - the registration Authority (RA) not being co-located with the registrar while requiring end-to-end authentication of requesters, which EST does not support over multiple hops
+  - The Registration Authority (RA) is not co-located with the registrar while it requires end-to-end authentication of requesters.
+  Yet EST does not support end-to-end authentication over multiple hops.
-  - the RA or certification authority (CA) operator requiring auditable proof of origin for Certificate Signing Requests (CSRs), which is not possible with the transient source authentication provided by TLS.
+  - The RA or certification authority (CA) operator requires auditable proof of origin for Certificate Signing Requests (CSRs).
+This is not possible with TLS because it provides only transient source authentication.
-  - certificate requests for types of keys that do not support signing, such as Key Encapsulation Mechanism (KEM) and key agreement keys, which is not supported by EST because it uses CSR in PKCS #10 {{RFC2986}}
+  - Certificates are requested for types of keys that do not support signing, such as Key Encapsulation Mechanism (KEM) and key agreement keys.
+  This is not supported by EST because it uses CSR in PKCS #10 {{RFC2986}}
-  format expecting proof-of-possession via a self-signature
+  format expecting proof-of-possession via a self-signature.
-  - pledge implementations using security libraries not providing EST support or a TLS library that does not support providing the so-called tls-unique value
-  {{RFC5929}} needed by EST for strong binding of the source authentication
+  - The Pledge implementation uses security libraries not providing EST support or uses a TLS library that does not support providing the so-called tls-unique value {{RFC5929}}, which is needed by EST for strong binding of the source authentication.

-* no full RA functionality being available on-site in the target domain, while connectivity to an off-site RA may be intermittent or entirely offline.
+* No full RA functionality is available on-site in the target domain, while connectivity to an off-site RA may be intermittent or entirely offline.
   <!-- in the latter case a message store-and-forward mechanism is needed. -->

-* authoritative actions of a local RA at the registrar being not sufficient for fully and reliably authorizing pledge certification requests, which may be due to missing data access or due to an insufficient level of security, for instance regarding the local storage of private keys
+* Authoritative actions of a local RA at the registrar is not sufficient for fully and reliably authorizing pledge certification requests.
+This may be due to missing data access or due to an insufficient level of security, for instance regarding the local storage of private keys.
   <!-- Final authorization then is done by a RA residing in the backend. -->